top of page

 On paper, this makes perfect sense.

 In reality the downsides are significant.
 A few big cases can skew financials.
-Egos and financial discipline (or lack thereof) vary much more wildly than with business law firms, and that private jet bought by the Managing Partner after a huge win, may be tagged within a few years.
+Egos and financial discipline (or lack thereof) vary much more wildly than with business law firms, and that private jet bought by the Managing Partner after a huge win (hey, it was used!), may be tagged within a few years.

-Personalities must be vetted with the same scrutiny as P&L’s.
-The stories of attorneys hitting big with a few injury or celebrity divorce cases, getting a combination of Walk-On-Water syndrome, and then filing bankruptcy within a few years, are countless.
+Personalities must be vetted with the same scrutiny as P&Ls.
+There are endless stories of attorneys hitting big with a few injury or celebrity divorce cases, getting a case of Walk-On-Water syndrome, and then filing bankruptcy within a few years.

 Business Law Firms